 4. Add text

 Combining images with text can be an optimal solution for delivering a powerful message.
 Text on images can also be useful for aesthetic purposes and when your images need some context.
 It’s yet another technique that you can use to add an artistic touch to your images using different photo editors.
-Through experimentation and practice, you can use tools such as Canva and become a little bit of a graphic designer yourself.
+Through experimentation and practice, you can use tools such as Crello and become a little bit of a graphic designer yourself.

 5. A combination of the 4